512-471-3515

 Look over the following ideas and think about which of these suggestions may be of benefit to you.

-- Be active.
+• Be active.
 Exercise improves your mood and can increase your self-confidence.
 It can also be a great way to meet people.
-UT’s organizes exercise classes, intramural tournaments, and outdoor excursions to do things like camp and canoe.
+UT’s Division of Recreational Sports organizes exercise classes, intramural tournaments, and outdoor excursions to do things like camp and canoe.
 You don’t have to know anyone to join a team or trip, and either can make for a fun adventure.